 Employers of PTC Graduates*

-The Certificate, Culinary Arts Program consists of five quarters.
+The program consists of four quarters.
 For course descriptions, visit our catalog.

 - *Basic Knife Skills